ProFireDev/blog/README.md

 # blog
-The title seems kind of self explanatory
+The title seems kind of self explanitory